frictionlessdata/website-old/_case_studies/john-snow-labs.md

 ## How did you hear about Frictionless Data?

-Two years ago, when we were defining the product requirements & architecture, we researched six different standards for metadata definition over a few months.
+Two years ago, when we were defining the product requirements and architecture, we researched six different standards for metadata definition over a few months.
 We found Frictionless Data as part of that research, and after careful consideration have decided to adopt it for all the